ithirzty/bah/README.md

 sudo ./linux_install.sh
 ```
 If the installation fails for whatever reason, you will need to recompile the Bah compiler
-befor installing it.
+before installing it.
 Dont worry this is simple, simply run:
 ```sh
 sudo ./linux_compile_install.sh
 ```